MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/create-manage-environment.md

 ### New environment settings

-There are two ways to create a new enviroment.
-You can either create an entirely new environment or you can copy some data from an existing environment.
+There are two ways to create a new environment.
+You can either create an entirely new environment or you can copy some configuration settings from an existing environment.

-If you don't want to create an environment from scratch, select **Copy from existing environment**.
-You'll see a list of all available environments from your organinzation where you can copy data from.
+If you don't want to create a new environment from scratch, select **Copy from existing environment**.
+You'll see a list of all available environments from your organization where you can copy data from.

 ### Specify environment settings